 There was one instance in 2022 in which the request for temporary protection was rejected based on national security grounds.
-The Asylum Office did not provide the reasons outlined in the security assessment.42 This decision was confirmed by the Asylum Commission43 and the case is currently pending before the Administrative Court.
-This case further illustrates unreasoned security assessments of the Security Information Agency (BIA).44 Also, in June 2023, one request for temporary protection was dismissed.
+The Asylum Office did not provide the reasons outlined in the security assessment.47 This decision was confirmed by the Asylum Commission48 and the case is currently pending before the Administrative Court.
+This case further illustrates unreasoned security assessments of the Security Information Agency (BIA).49 Also, in June 2023, one request for temporary protection was dismissed.
+In 2024, there were no instances in which the request for temporary protection was rejected or dismissed.